 There’s a special place in the afterlife for men who so graciously commit to not only loving you, but your child too.
 It’s a daunting task, a road few have the courage to tread, which makes the ones who do even more incredible.

-There’s no point planning for the future as you never know what life will bring.
-All you can do is live in the present.
 No matter what happens with our relationship, I take great comfort in the knowledge he was not only sent to me to prove that real, genuine, kind men do exist and to restore my faith in men, but to show every other single mum out reading this, currently nursing a shattered heart as I once did, and who’ve contacted me asking how they’ll ever move on, that you should never settle for anything less than you deserve.
 There is someone out there who wants to love you for you.
 Every part of you.
 Even your flabby mum tummy.
 They want to love your fractured heart back together because they see in you everything you’d forgotten.
 I promise.